IceRaptor/mechaattack_docs/content/rules/_index.md

 {{% alert theme="success" %}}Example: A player has 2 bonus successes and rolls 3D8 against a rating of 5+.
 They roll [3, 5, 8] which would normally be 2 successes.
 Because they have at least one success from their dice roll, they add their bonus successes for a total of 4 successes.{{% /alert %}}

+### Critical Successes
+Any dice that rolls an 8 is a critical success (critical for short).
+Weapons and traits may provide additional benefits when a player rolls a critical success, but otherwise they are treated as a normal roll.

 ## Measuring
 Players are free to measure at any point during play.
 When measuring distances, always measure the closest point to the closest point.